-Indiana bishop cleared of Pennsylvania misconduct allegation
+Catholic bishop cleared of misconduct involving jail inmate

 - To stay or go?
 Millions in hurricane's path must decide VIEW

-A grand jury report last month found about 300 “predator priests” had abused children at six Pennsylvania dioceses since the late 1940s.
+A state grand jury report released last month found about 300 “predator priests” had abused children at six Pennsylvania dioceses since the late 1940s.

-It didn’t allege any sexual misconduct by Rhoades.
-But a cousin of the now-dead former jail inmate contacted authorities with concerns about Rhoades.
+It did not allege any sexual misconduct by Rhoades.
+But a cousin of the now-dead former jail inmate contacted authorities with concerns about Rhoades, triggering the investigation.

+A hotline run by the state attorney general’s office has received more than 1,000 calls since the report was released, and church officials have put several Pennsylvania priests on inactive status while new claims are being investigated.

+“I have offered up the pain of this difficult time for the victim survivors of child sexual abuse,” Rhoades said in a statement released by the Indiana diocese on Thursday.